colouring-cities/colouring-core/etl/README.md

 ls ~/colouring-london/migrations/*.up.sql 2>/dev/null | while read -r migration; do psql < $migration; done;
 ```

-# [WIP] Updating the Colouring London database with new OS data
+# :full_moon: Updating the Colouring London database with new OS data

 TODO: this section should instruct how to update and existing db